- Courses and Registration

 Skip to content

-A: If the transcript is being sent to a foreign government which requires it to be authenticated, then we will notarize the transcript before we mail it as long as you indicate this in your request.
+A: If the transcript is being sent to a foreign government that requires it to be authenticated, then we will notarize the transcript before we mail it as long as you indicate this in your request.
 See Notary Public Services for additional information.
 If you have forms needing to be completed and mailed with the transcript, then we will do so.
 However, we cannot send official documents from other sources with our transcripts.
 You will have to send them separately.

 If there is a problem with your record which prevents transcript issuance, such as a hold, then we will not release the transcript until the problem is resolved.